KeplorDB, in one page.

 Overview

 KeplorDB is an embeddable library.
 It is not a database server.
 You link it into your Rust binary, call Engine::open(), and write events.
-Every append() goes to a WAL on disk and to an in-memory columnar buffer.
+Every append() goes to a sharded WAL on disk and to an in-memory columnar buffer.
 When the buffer fills, it rotates into an immutable .kseg segment file.

 Install